 Fibromyalgia

-Fibromyalgia is a long-term pain disorder that affects muscles and connective tissue.
-It is characterized by widespread aches, fatigue, and often sleep disturbances.
+Fibromyalgia is a chronic pain condition that affects muscles and connective tissue.
+It is characterized by widespread pain, fatigue, and often sleep disturbances.
 Many describe it as a dull ache in large parts of the body, combined with tenderness in specific points.
 The condition can affect everyday life on many levels, as even simple activities become more demanding when the body constantly signals pain.
-Fibromyalgia is chronic, but with the right strategies, it is possible to relieve symptoms and create a better quality of life.
+Fibromyalgia is chronic, but with the right strategies, it is possible to alleviate symptoms and improve quality of life.

 The exact cause is not fully understood, but research points to a combination of biological and psychological factors.
-An altered pain system in the brain and spinal cord causes signals to be amplified, leading to increased pain sensitivity.
-Stress, trauma, infections or hormonal changes can sometimes trigger the disease.
+An altered pain system in the brain and spinal cord amplifies signals, leading to increased pain sensitivity.
+Stress, trauma, infections, or hormonal changes can sometimes trigger the disease.
 Genetic heredity can also increase the risk.
-The nervous system's regulation of sleep, stress and pain is often affected, which contributes to the typical symptoms.
+The nervous system's regulation of sleep, stress, and pain is often affected, contributing to the typical symptoms.

 • Widespread pain in muscles and joints